apache/incubator-quarks/README.md

 Edgent has a language binding for Java.
 See [JAVA SUPPORT](JAVA_SUPPORT.md) for information about the supported Java environments.

 ## Getting Started
-See [Edgent](http://edgent.incubator.apache.org/) for more information on all aspects of Edgent including Getting Started.
+See the [Edgent website](http://edgent.incubator.apache.org/) for more information on all aspects of Edgent including Getting Started.

 For details about the Edgent sources and contributing to